 Chairman Peterson believes the efforts the petitioner has made in terms of square footage, massing and height are modest.
-Struggles with how detailed the Commission should get in regards to the design of the house.
-In concept it meets a lot of criteria that is important in the neighborhood.
+Struggles with how detailed the Commission should get in regards to the design of the house and found that in concept, the proposal meet a lot of criteria that is important in the neighborhood.